shapelets/khiva/doc/sphinx/source/gettingStarted.rst

 ^^^^^^^^^^^^^

 -  Install `Python-64bits <https://www.python.org/downloads>`__ and add
-   the path to the environment variable path.
-32-bits version won't work.
+   the path to the environment variable path, 32-bits version won't work.
 -  Install `ArrayFire 3.5.1 <https://arrayfire.com/download/>`__ and add
    the path to the environment variable path.